blossom-examples/static-sites/astro/README.md

-# Astro Example Site
+# Astro Example on Blossom

-A minimal Astro static site example.
+A ready-to-deploy Astro static site example to get you started on [Blossom](https://blossom-cloud.com).

-## Prerequisites

-- Node.js 16.x or higher
-- npm or yarn

-## Setup
+## Quickstart

 1. Install dependencies: